 As NHS staff you need to be able to find and use the best quality, authoritative, resources and evidence.
 In many cases, patient care and safety will depend on it.
 Despite the millions of "hits" you can get on Google for any subject, only about 30/40% of quality healthcare information is freely available.
 The majority of peer reviewed journal articles and medical/healthcare information and research is only available through subscription based resources, many of which the NHS has access to.

 Wikipedia, although it has it's place in finding information, can't be viewed as a totally reliable source as anyone can edit any item.
 Therefore it's possible that someone with no medical knowledge has altered that particular subject that you want to look at.
 I'm sure you can see the potential danger if you were to use that information only when caring for your patient!

-This British Medical Journal Editorial from March 2014, clearly outlines the reasons why Wikipedia shouldn't be cited in health science articles and refers to a recent study (Bould, M.Dylan et al, (2014), References that anyone can edit: review of Wikipedia citations in peer reviewed health science literature, BMJ;348:g1585, which is also included here, about the problem and pravalence of Wikipedia citations.
+This British Medical Journal Editorial from March 2014, clearly outlines the reasons why Wikipedia shouldn't be cited in health science articles.It refers to a recent study which higlights the problem.